grantjenks/free-python-games/README.rst

 Tiles
 .....

 Tiles -- puzzle game of sliding numbers into place.
+Click a tile adjacent to the empty square to swap positions.
+Can you make the tiles count one to fifteen from left to right and bottom to top?

 .. image:: http://www.grantjenks.com/docs/freegames/_static/tiles.gif
    :alt: Tiles Free Python Game